SimianLogic/ITGM220_W15/README.md

 ##9:1
 HOMEWORK 6 DUE

-Walk through Will's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 7/8 and Project 2
+Walk through Prof H's Ludum Dare projects and how they're built (3 are Flash, 3 are Unity) Studio time for homework 7/8 and Project 2

 ##9:2